 Typography should be at the centre of your website design whether it is for mobile apps or websites.
-So, for you to be successful in creating exceptional UI design, you need to understand how to use typography to achieve your goal.
-In this article, we look at how to use typography in UI design.
+So, for you to be successful in creating exceptional web design, you need to understand how to use typography to achieve your goal.

 Size Matters A lot

 It is common to see that many designers incorporate text elements that vary in size for example, section headers, field labels, button copy and more.
 Generally, some typefaces are best suited for large sizes while others look best when used for letter forms or in small sizes.

 With that said, you will need to consider the scalability of the text if you have a typeface that you want to apply to small labels and large headlines.
 While you will prefer a typeface that looks a certain way; consider one that is compatible with multiple sizes, and those that promote usability and readability.